Just when you think you've seen it all, something else pops up.

 If somebody's going to give me a pill that's going to make me want to exercise, that's a betrayal.

-I am uh John Dan Forth.
+I am John Danforth.

-And they cover a story where Dan Forth spoke about reflections on the relationship of religion to government.
+There's a little paper in St. Louis called the St. Louis Beacon, and they cover a story where Danforth spoke about reflections on the relationship of religion to government.

-And he said that our government is broken and can only be fixed by compromise.
+He spoke at the Danforth Eagleton lecture in St. Louis last Thursday night, and he said that our government is broken and can only be fixed by compromise.

-Compromise is not a dirty word, said Dan Forth.
+Compromise is not a dirty word, said Danforth.

 Compromise is the essence of politics.